nhipqnguyen/Practice/technical_interview.md

 - Hash table collisions are typically caused when two keys have the same index.
 Collisions, thus, result in a problem because two elements cannot share the same slot in an array.
 The following methods can be used to avoid such hash collisions:
 - Separate chaining technique: This method involves storing numerous items hashing to a common slot using the data structure.
 Open addressing technique: This technique locates unfilled slots and stores the item in the first unfilled slot it finds.

+37. Google Data Analyst Interview Questions
+- How would you compare the performance of two search engines?
+- What is your favorite Google product?
+- What was your work like in your former organization?
+- Tell me about yourself.
+- How do you design an online social network platform that follows all community guidelines?
+- Describe a really difficult project and tell me how you solved it.
+- Describe any data cleansing techniques you have used.